kivy/plyer/readme.md

-# Platy
+# Plyer

-Platy is a plateform-independant api to use features commonly found on various plateforms, notably mobile ones, in python.
+Plyer is a platform-independant api to use features commonly found on various platforms, notably mobile ones, in python.

 ## How

-Platy tries not te reinvent the wheel, and will call for external libraries to implement the api in the easiest way, depending on the current plateform.
+Plyer tries not te reinvent the wheel, and will call for external libraries to implement the api in the easiest way, depending on the current platform.

 - on python-for-android, pyjnius is used
 - on kivy-ios, pyobjius is used